Agincourt or Azincourt?

-One of their prominent members, Henry Plantagenêt married Aleanor of Aquitaine shortly before becoming Henry II of England.
+One of their prominent members, Henry Plantagenêt married Alienor of Aquitaine shortly before becoming Henry II of England.

-The huge share of the kingdom of France Aleanor brought in her dowry, was added to their existing estates of Normandy and Brittany.
+The huge share of the kingdom of France Alienor brought in her dowry, was added to their existing estates of Normandy and Brittany.

 Henry’s descendants always believed they had rights on the crown of France and constantly tried to invade France.